ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/core/axes.md

 The data has a `cell_id` dimension with coordinate values, any grid geometry.
 : In this case, the dataset associates `cell_id` values with positions along the `cell_id` dimension.
 Those might simply be `0` to `ncells`, but could be in a different order.
-Those values associated with the `cell_id` dimension must then include all of the `cell_id` values defined in the configured grid.
-The data is reordered to map onto the grid cell id values and any additional cell id values in the data are dropped.
+Those values associated with the `cell_id` dimension must then provide a one-to-one mapping onto the `cell_id` values defined in the configured grid.
+The data is reordered to map onto the grid cell id values.

 The data has `x` and `y` dimensions, square grid geometry.
 : In this case, the `x` and `y` dimensions provide the shape of the grid - for example -